 I have to

-admit, if I was on the Tekken 6 dev-team, a chainsaw-wielding
+admit, if I was on the T6 dev-team, a chainsaw-wielding

-obscure, even for Tekken.
-She obviously isn't as "serious" a fighter as the other
+"non-human" designs of Tekken.
+She clearly isn't as "serious" a

 martial arts based